marcshiker/hipchatroomnotifier/README.md

 HipChat Room Notifier
 ===================

 A simple C# library for sending HipChat room notifications.
+It's simple in the fact that you can do much more with HipChat's API, I just chose to focus on a common taks, sending room notifications.

-Also includes a Windows Console application for sending notifications through the command line.
+This repo also includes a Windows Console application for sending notifications using its command line.

-HipChat Room Notifier Library
+HipChat Room Notifier
 -----------------------------------